batiste/django-page-cms/doc/introduction.rst

 make your modifications in your branch.
 There is a things that is nice to do:

   * Add your name to the AUTHORS file.
-  * Follow the pep08, and the 79 characters rules.
+  * Follow the pep08, and the ~79 characters rules.
   * Add new features in the `doc/changelog.rst` file.
   * Document how the user might use a new feature.
   * It's better if a new feature is not activated by default but with a new setting.
   * Be careful of performance regresssion.
-  * Write tests so the test coverage stay over 90%.
+  * Write tests for any new code.
   * Every new CMS setting should start with PAGE_<something>
   * Every new template_tag should start with pages_<something>